Contributing

 A common code style like, for instance, the one described by the Google C++ Style Guide is recommended.
 A sample must consistently apply a single code style.

 A .clang-format file is included with this repository, please use clang-format -style=file to verify the code style.
-Ensure that you are using clang-format 8.
+It is recommended to use clang-format-15, which is compatible with the styles in our .clang-format file.

 Procedure for Contributing